Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Computational Model

 The oscillating object directs a normal acceleration on the fluid in the direction of its motion.
 The boundary condition is thus

 where $\hat{n}$ is the unit normal vector of the boundary and $\ddot{X}$ is the "acceleration amplitude" defined through $d^2x/dt^2 = \ddot{X} e^{i \omega t}$.
-The reaction force $F_z$ of the medium on the oscillator is obtained by integrating the pressure field of the fluid over the oscillator surface.
-The acceleration of the resonator $\ddot{X}$ is solved from the harmonic oscillator equation, Eq.~(\ref{Eq:harmonic}), by including $F_z$ in the equation of motion:
+The reaction force $F_\mathrm{M}$ of the medium on the oscillator is obtained by integrating the pressure field of the fluid over the oscillator surface.
+The acceleration of the resonator $\ddot{X}$ is solved from the harmonic oscillator equation, Eq.~(\ref{Eq:harmonic}), by including $F_\mathrm{M}$ in the equation of motion:

-One should note that now $\Delta f$, which is solved from Eq.~(\ref{Eq:gamma}), can be different from $\Delta f_{vac}$, which is given in as a parameter describing internal losses in the oscillator.
+One should note that now $\Delta f$, which is solved from Eq.~(\ref{Eq:gamma}), can be different from $\Delta f_{\mathrm{vac}}$, which is given in as a parameter describing intrinsic losses in the oscillator.
 The displacement is simply given by

 The boundary condition on the container walls and non-accelerating surfaces of the oscillator is